 Let’s say your car is involved in a collision due to negligent driving on somebody else’s part, and your insurance company settles your claim.
 Your insurance company may then ask you to sign a subrogation release, that assigns your right to sue the other person, to the insurance company.

-Subrogation usually occurs after your initial claim has been settled.
+Subrogation in insurance usually occurs after your initial claim has been settled.
 Some insurers will include the deductible costs in the subrogation, and so you’ll get the deductible back once the other driver has paid the compensation to the insurance company.

-What is waiver of subrogation?
+What is waiver of subrogation in insurance?

-In some cases, a contractual obligation will need you to waive your right to subrogation.
+In some cases, a contractual obligation will need you to waive your right to subrogation claim.
 This means that your insurance company cannot pursue compensation from another person.
 For instance, take the earlier example of the car accident where you were not at fault.
-In this case, if both you and the other party have waived subrogation, your insurance company will pay for your damage.
+In this case, if both you and the other partly have waived subrogation, your insurance company will pay for your damage.
 But it won’t be able to seek the damages from the responsible party, i.e. the other driver who is at fault.

 If you are ever asked to waive your subrogation rights, remember to keep these things in mind:

-· There are certain cases when you should waive subrogation only as much as the limit on your insurance policy.
+· There are certain cases when you should allow waiver of subrogation only as much as the limit on your insurance policy.
 Because once you do, you will be surrendering your right to claim damages from the other person.
 Suppose your policy limit is Rs.1000.
 In such a case, waive off the subrogation only if the damage is less than or equal to Rs.1000.
 Otherwise, if the damage is of an amount more than Rs.1000, neither your policy will cover it, nor will you be able to ask the responsible person for compensation.

 In any case, it’s always a good idea to check with a legal consultant before getting a waiver of your subrogation rights.